 Common Mistakes People Make With This Conversion

 You'd think dividing by 12 is foolproof.
-Also, it's not.
+It's not.
 Here's where people go wrong.

 Forgetting the remainder